top of page

 The collaborative nature of mediation fosters respect and can contribute positively to long-term familial relationships.
 This factor is crucial when children are involved.

 Remember, the decision to choose between mediation and litigation is yours.
-Consider your personal circumstances, financial situations, and emotional resilience.
+Consider your circumstances, financial situations, and emotional resilience.
 It is crucial to seek guidance from professionals skilled in both paths.

-Going through separation or divorce requires you take action to ensure you get the outcome you want, and The Divorce Planner is here to help you every step of the way.
+Going through separation or divorce requires you to take action to ensure you get the outcome you want, and The Divorce Planner is here to help you every step of the way.
 Whether through our easy-to-use digital divorce prep and financial planning tools, one-on-one divorce prep coaching with The Divorce Planner's Alex Beattie, or by using our online course that combines both, we've got you covered!

-Check out this conversation The Divorce Planner's Alex Beattie had recently with Chicago based family law attorney and mediator Kimberly A. Cook, Esq. of Grown Girl Divorce.
+Check out this conversation The Divorce Planner's Alex Beattie had recently with Chicago-based family law attorney and mediator Kimberly A. Cook, Esq. of Grown Girl Divorce.

 Kimberly shared a wealth of insights into divorce mediation -- from how to select the right mediator, to what to expect from the process, and more!